benhasselgren/sem-group-project/use-cases/USECASE-cities.md

 ### Trigger

-A request for statistics of population in cities is sent to the employee
+A request for statistics of populations on cities is sent to the employee

 ## MAIN SUCCESS SCENARIO